AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-BootCamp-Part-9.md

 Open the `LikeDislike.php` file ready to edit.

 Built into the file is the `render` method.
-This does exactly what it says, renders teh component on the page.
+This does exactly what it says, renders the component on the page.

 We need to add a new method, one which activates when the component is added to the page... the `mount` method: